dhruvbala03/relapse-mention-detector/README.md

-# time-mention-identifier
+# Relapse Mention Detector

-Extracts all mentions of time along with context from source text
+This is a Python script (`pipeline.py`) that analyzes a dataset from r/opiatesrecovery (`opiatesrecovery-posts.csv`), scanning for mentions of relapse; if an instance of relapse is discussed, the script attempts to infer the time window between the relapse incident and the date of posting.

-Make sure to install all necessary packages by running the following commands in the project directory:
+Before running `pipeline.py`, make sure to install all necessary packages, by running the following commands in the project directory:

-  `pip install textblob`
+  `pip install pandas`

-  `pip install pyspellchecker`
+  `pip install dateparser`